aktaylor08/RobotVoiceControl/README.md

 Sample Glass Application to demonstrate robot voice control.

-This app allows the user to send voice commands to a ROS system using a websocket connection and (rosbridge)[rosbrige.org].
+This app allows the user to send voice commands to a ROS system using a websocket connection and the [rosbridge webserver](rosbrige.org).
-This application also relies on the voice_command.py from the (ros_glass_tools package)[https://github.com/aktaylor08/ros_glass_tools].
+This application also relies on the voice_command.py from the [ros_glass_tools package](https://github.com/aktaylor08/ros_glass_tools).

 Can send defined commands to all robots or single robots using customized ROS launch files.